Credit Karma Guide to Finances for Disaster Preparedness

 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-“Hope for the best, plan for the worst.”
-This advice can be applied to many things, including our finances.
 While we all hope we’ll never face a disaster and the financial emergency that may result, sometimes life has other plans.

 Whether it’s a fire or flood that damages or destroys your home, or you’re facing sudden medical emergencies, a disaster event could throw your finances into disarray if you’re financially unprepared.

 We’ve got some tips below to help you plan ahead and recover in the event disaster strikes.

 Preparing for a disaster

 A budget, in its simplest form, is a list you use to plan your average monthly expenses against your average monthly income.